Accidents in Rideshares: Is Uber or Lyft Safer?

 What Role Does the Passenger Play in Rideshare Safety?

 Both services acknowledge that passengers also have a role in ensuring their safety and encourage riders to wear seat belts and avoid distracting the driver.
-Both companies required mask wearing of both drivers and passengers during the pandemic.
+Both companies required the wearing of masks of drivers and passengers during the pandemic.

-How Do Uber and Lyft Select Their Drivers?
+How Do Uber and Lyft Vet their Drivers?

 Uber’s Selection Criteria: Candidates must possess a valid driver’s license, an eligible vehicle that meets Uber’s standards, and pass a background check, which probes for any criminal history and serious traffic violations.